Should You Post Your Resume on Indeed? - Insider Tips!

 Expert Tip

 Job seekers should be careful using resume builder tools like the Indeed resume builder.
-They are not optimized for applicant tracking systems (ATS) systems and the formats aren't eye-catching.
+They might not be properly optimized for applicant tracking systems (ATS) systems.

 Is my information safe?

 Job board sites often allow you to choose whether you want your resume to be public.
 If you don't want your resume to be viewed by just anyone, do your research to see exactly who will be able to access it.
-Moreover, sites like Indeed will block out your street address along with your email and phone number which will be visible only to employers you apply or respond to.
+Moreover, sites like Indeed will block out your street address along with your email and phone number, which will be visible only to employers to whom you apply or respond.

 How to upload your resume on Indeed

-If you do decide to post your resume to Indeed, the process is simple and straightforward.
+The process is relatively simple and straightforward if you decide to post your resume on Indeed.
 Just follow these steps to quickly complete the upload process.

-Once you are done with your formatting, you should choose your searchability settings.
-There are two options here: you can opt to limit searchability or choose to make both your resume and profile open to public view.
-The latter option will make it easier for any employer or recruiter to find you.
-However, if you don’t want everyone to see this information, you might want to select the former option.
+4. Once you go through the verification process, you will be prompted to choose your searchability settings.
+There are two options here: you can opt to limit searchability and make your resume unsearchable, or you can choose to make both your resume and profile open to public view.

 3 tips for posting your resume to job boards